Utopiancapitalist/utopiancapitalist.github.io/_posts/2020-08-04-Serendipity.markdown

 know one another - a peculiar friendship that softens the hears of those around them.

-Serendipity is the solitude of pressing play on an iPod and discovering a new song that tastes of the fragrant emotions you've felt before but have not had the foreknowledge to search for.
+Serendipity is the solidarity of pressing play on an iPod and discovering a new song that tastes of the fragrant emotions you've felt before but have not had the foreknowledge to search for.